Ilkley Fountain

 Community event

-The project was funded by donations from the local community (JustGiving page).
 The fountain was opened officially on 30th April by Alan Titchmarsh CBE.

 I love it…Anybody who looks at this now with the sun on it, I defy them to say it isn’t anything other than amazingly beautiful.